Limited Time Offer

 Assign them “Welcome Buddies”

-Assigning welcome buddies to new hires is a way of providing them with direct contact for any assistance they might need. employee cohort Additionally, it’s simply helping them build their first connections quickly.
-Welcome buddies are usually existing employees who understand your processes well.
+Assigning welcome buddies to new hires is a way of providing them with direct contact for any assistance they might need.

 Use “Cohorts” When Onboarding Remotely

 As a new employee, onboarding can be challenging to face alone.
 When you can onboard with a cohort, you give your employees someone else to lean on.
 Companies that onboard using a cohort model report feedback from their team that everyone felt more comfortable and welcome, especially with those who were onboarding remotely.
-When possible these companies have incorporated this method into both their standard and remote onboarding best practices for new employees
+When possible, these companies have incorporated this method into both their standard and remote onboarding best practices for new employees

-3. Introduce New Hires to the Team
+3. Introduce new hires to the team

-If you have an office, you can invite new hires to spend their first week at your office with your in-house team.
+New employees need to feel at home when they join you.
+Most importantly, other employees need to know them, especially when joining different departments and teams.
+This is crucial to ensure productivity for your remote teams.If you have an office, you can invite new hires to spend their first week at your office with your in-house team.
 This is crucial in facilitating training, and it also introduces them to your company culture.

 Encourage them to schedule video calls to know as many employees as possible, particularly those they’ll be working with every day.
 A tool like Zoom lets you have breakout groups of three or four to encourage new hires to know each other.
 Also, Microsoft Teams allows you to add new hires to teams to promote interaction and participation.